ShaunEmerson/RockPaperScissors/README.md

 # RockPaperScissors
-Classic Game of "Rock Paper Scissors" coded in JavaScript
+Create a classic game of Rock Paper Scissors using JavaScript and problem-solving techniques learned in The Odin Project's Foundational JavaScript course.